Maw & Co: Products

-The earthenware encaustic and geometric floor tiles, that Maw & Co are best known for, have always been produced.
+The earthenware encaustic and geometric floor tiles, for which Maw & Co are best known, have always been produced.
 In addition, mosaic tiles (from 1862), transfer printed tiles, hand painted picture tiles and relief tiles were also produced and included Art Nouveau and Art Deco geometric designs.

 In the 1890s Maw & Co started making high quality art pottery (the name they used for it) and employed artists, such as Lewis Foreman Day and Walter Crane, to design both art pottery and tiles.

 Two-handled Commemorative Toast Mug

 All the workers of Maw & Co contributed to a Benefit Club to enable them to be paid if they became ill.
 As a gesture of respect and affection for their employers the Club commissioned John Rose and Company (the trading name, at that time, of Coalport China) to make two toast mugs, one for each of the Maw brothers.
 The mugs were presented to the Maw brothers at the annual meeting of the Benefit Club in 1869.
 The inscription, on the inside of the lids of the mugs, shows the high regard that the workforce held for their employers and suggests that Maw & Co. were good employers and that their employees were well treated.
 The inscription reads:

 Mr George and Mr Arthur Maw Gentleman – in anticipation of this day’s entertainment, in addition to the many substantial proofs of generosity and concern which you have shown to those in your employ, a deep sense of the obligation we felt ourselves under to you induced us to consider in what way we could best mark our appreciation of your past and present munificence and honourable treatment, but we were almost at a loss to know in what form or by what means we could render a token of our unfeigned gratitude and respect.
 However it was resolved to offer a cup to each the acceptation of which we now solicit at your hands, and beg to assure you that, though they are so insignificant in themselves, yet they are accompanied with warmer sentiments of esteem than we can find words to express.

 One of the mugs, on loan from the Maw family, is on display at the Jackfield Tile Museum.